 obj while obj:

-obj.map_to_parent(rect)= obj.parent
+obj.map_to_parent(abs_bound)= obj.parent

-obj return rect
+obj

-This method depends on calls map_to_parent
+This method calls map_to_parent

-to adjust the
+to adjust the bounds.

-because they are in the same coordinate space as their parent:
+are in the same coordinate space as their parent:

 class AccessibilityNode: